Easy Vegetarian Chili

 • TOTAL

-We love this simple vegetarian chili recipe packed with vegetables, beans and quinoa.
-Thanks to the perfect blend of spices, this chili will satisfy just about anyone.
-It’s perfect for making ahead, too!
-Freeze this veggie chili for up to 3 months.
+We love this easy vegetarian chili recipe with lots of vegetables, beans, and quinoa.
+Thanks to the perfect blend of spices and hearty ingredient list, this chili will satisfy just about anyone.
+It’s ideal for making ahead, too!

 Watch Us Make the Recipe